microsoft/msrflute/experiments/ecg_cnn/readme.md

 ## Running the experiment locally

-Finally, to launch the experiment, it suffices to launch the `e2e_trainer.py` script using MPI:
+Finally, to launch the experiment, it suffices to launch the `e2e_trainer.py` script using torch.distributed:

-`mpiexec -n 2 python .\e2e_trainer.py -dataPath experiments/ecg_cnn/data -outputPath scratch -config experiments/ecg_cnn/config.yaml -task ecg_cnn `
+`python -m torch.distributed.run --nproc_per_node=2 .\e2e_trainer.py -dataPath experiments/ecg_cnn/data -outputPath scratch -config experiments/ecg_cnn/config.yaml -task ecg_cnn -backend nccl`

 The `dataPath`, `outputPath` and `config` arguments should just specify the respective files or folders, as in the example above -- in this case, a folder